polyfy/polylith/readme.md

 the interface, which is also the default behaviour when a component is created with e.g. `create c invoicer`.

 Bases are responsible for exposing a public API and to delegate the incoming calls to components.
-A good way to name them is to start with what does, followed by the type of the API.
+A good way to name them is to start with what they do, followed by the type of the API.
 If it's a REST API that takes care of invoicing, then we can name it `invoicer-rest-api`.
 If it's a lambda function that generates different reports, then `report-generator-lambda` can be a good name.

-Envionments (development excluded) represents the deployable artifacts, like services.
-Those artifacts should, if possible, be named after what they do, like `invoicer` or `report-generator`.
+Environments (development excluded) represents the deployable artifacts, like services.
+Those artifacts should, if possible, be named after what they are, like `invoicer` or `report-generator`.

 ## Mix languages